pbunsee/soupy/README.md

 ###5.
 WAS NOT SURE IF openssl COMPONENT NEEDS TO BE INSTALLED SEPARATELY AFTER RUNNING PREVIOUS COMMAND  BUT RAN THE INSTALL FOR IT ANYWAY AND  FOUND THAT THE INSTALL WAS ALREADY TAKEN CARE OF
-Since I am using the default Python version provided on MAC OS X - i.e. Python version 2.7.5, I took heed of the info provided about SSL requests over HTTP in [urllib3 dev documentation](https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning) and ran the following command which I found was unnecessary but worth the check:
+>Since I am using the default Python version provided on MAC OS X - i.e. Python version 2.7.5, I took heed of the info provided about SSL requests over HTTP in [urllib3 dev documentation](https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning)
+>and ran the following command which I found was unnecessary for pyopenssl but worth the check.
+Note that
+ndg-httpsclient and pyasn1 do get installed:
 ```
 sudo pip install pyopenssl ndg-httpsclient pyasn1
 The directory '/Users/praneshabunsee/Library/Caches/pip/http' or its parent directory is not owned by the current user and the cache has been disabled.
 Please check the permissions and owner of that directory.
 If executing pip with sudo, you may want sudo's -H flag.